The Many Types of Inground Pools: Which Is Best for You?

 What Are the Types of Inground Pools Available?

-There are four main builds for inground swimming pools.
-These four pool types each have their benefits and drawbacks.
+There are three main builds for inground swimming pools.
+These three pool types each have their benefits and drawbacks.

 Vinyl Liner Pool